chembl/FPSim2/docs/user_guide/tversky.md

 results = fpe.tversky(query, threshold=0.7, a=0.5, b=0.5, n_workers=1)
 ```

+!!! tip "Parallel Processing"
-> **Tip:** *n_workers* parameter can be used to split a single query into multiple threads to speed up the seach.
-This is specially useful when searching big datasets.
+    The `n_workers` parameter can be used to split a single query into multiple threads to speed up the search.
+    This is especially useful when searching large datasets.

 ## On disk

-It is also possible to run on disk similarity searches (i.e. without loading the whole fingerprints file in memory) with the `FPSim2.FPSim2.FPSim2Engine.on_disk_tversky` function.
+It is also possible to run on disk similarity searches (i.e. without loading the whole fingerprints file in memory) with the `FPSim2Engine.on_disk_tversky` function.
 This allows running similarity searches on databases bigger than the available system memory:

 ```python
 from FPSim2 import FPSim2Engine